Manuscripts of North America

 Researchers seeking material relevant to the history of the University of Notre Dame should contact University Archives.

-The Department’s Colonial/Revolutionary manuscript classification (MSN/COL) includes most manuscript groups originating, wholly or primarily, in North America before the year 1788.
+The Colonial/Revolutionary manuscript classification (MSN/COL) includes most manuscript groups originating, wholly or primarily, in North America before the year 1788.
 Materials originating in the Spanish colonies in North America are excluded; these may be found among the Latin American and Iberian Studies collections.
 The great majority of the items in the Colonial/Revolutionary classification originated in the British colonies on the Atlantic seaboard of what is now the United States, or are American manuscripts of the Revolutionary and Confederation eras.

-The Department of Special Collections' Early National and Antebellum manuscript classification (MSN/EA) includes all manuscript groups originating, wholly or primarily, in North America in the years 1788 to 1860.
+Special Collections' Early National and Antebellum manuscript classification (MSN/EA) includes all manuscript groups originating, wholly or primarily, in North America in the years 1788 to 1860.
 The great majority of these items originated in the United States.

-The Department of Special Collections' Modern American manuscript classification (MSN/MN) includes all manuscript groups originating, wholly or primarily, in North America since the end of the Civil War.
+Special Collections' Modern American manuscript classification (MSN/MN) includes all manuscript groups originating, wholly or primarily, in North America since the end of the Civil War.
 The great majority of these items originated in the United States.